daneez/job-board/README.md

 ## Local Install:
-To run this backend server, open your terminal and enter to the file director
+To run this backend server, open your terminal and enter into the file directory:

 `git clone https://github.com/daneez/job-board.git`